1. Know Why You Want to Study Abroad

 Education loans from Indian banks like SBI and HDFC Credila cover up to INR 50–75 lakh with moratoriums and repayment terms of 5–15 years.
 Interest rates typically range between 9% and 13%.
 Some countries and universities also offer grants or assistantships that don’t require repayment, especially for research-based programs.

+Now it is time to submit your applications.
 Applications are submitted either through individual university portals or centralized systems like UCAS (UK).
-You’ll need to upload transcripts, SOP, standardized test scores, and other required documents.
+You can even connect with upGrad experts.
+They can easily guide you in applying to universities abroad.
+You will need to upload transcripts, SOP, standardized test scores, and other required documents.

 Missing documents or late submissions can lead to rejection.
 After applying, monitor your application status, as some universities request additional information before making a decision.